javascript-tutorial/en.javascript.info/2-ui/1-document/04-searching-elements-dom/article.md

 The method `elem.closest(css)` looks for the nearest ancestor that matches the CSS-selector.
 The `elem` itself is also included in the search.

-In other words, the method `closest` goes up from the element and checks each of parents.
+In other words, the method `closest` goes up from the element and checks each of the parents.
 If it matches the selector, then the search stops, and the ancestor is returned.

 For instance: